Tai Chi classes for the homeless bring community, stability

 David Christopher Coons, 54, bounces into the plaza with a cigarette hanging between his front teeth.
 He says "good morning" to everyone before settling into a stretching routine.

-Coons has been attending the classes for three years, often leading the class alongside the Harts.
+Coons has been attending the classes for three years, often leading them alongside the Harts.

 "It's a great way to start the morning," he says.
 "It helps with my memory and my balance while I try to figure out what's going on in my life."